Sri Lanka Baptist Sangamaya: History

 The Baptist denomination in Sri Lanka began in 1812, with the arrival of Rev. James Charter a missionary from the Baptist Missionary Society of the United Kingdom, a colleague of the legendary pioneer of the Modern Missionary movement Rev. William Carey.
 During early days church planting & evangelism of Ceylonese was done by the missionaries of Baptist Missionary Society with its headquarters in Britain.
 The first Baptist church was established in Grandpass Colombo and expanded to other areas of the Western, North Western, and Central regions of the island.
 The missionaries began establishing schools in the regions where they had already planted churches.
 These schools were also used for worship and other evangelical programs.

 In 1887 Sri Lanka Baptist Mission was founded and worked alongside the Baptist Missionary Society of Great Britain.
 In 1894 the Ceylon Baptist Union was formed.
 In 1924 the Baptist Missionary Society took a decision to gradually withdraw financial support and personnel from Sri Lanka.
 This marked the movement by which local leadership began to assert itself and the Baptist community became self-supporting and took on a more truly Sri Lankan image.
 This gave birth to the Ceylon Baptist Union representing the local Baptist congregations.
 In 1944 the Lanka Baptist Mission and Ceylon Baptist Union were amalgamated to form the Ceylon Baptist Council.
 In 1957, soon after the social transition that was set in motion and a swing towards emphasis on the national languages the name was changed to Sri Lanka Baptist Sangamaya a literal translation of Ceylon Baptist Council to Sinhala in keeping with national trends in the country by an act of parliament.
 In 2012 Sri Lanka Baptist Sangamaya celebrated its 200th anniversary since its beginnings in 1812.

-Today
+According to a census published by the association in 2023, it claimed 6,674 members and 45 churches.

-At present, the Baptist Church has 31 member churches with a total congregation of approximately 7000, and in addition many mission stations.
-Sri Lanka Baptist Sangamaya coordinates the sharing of resources among Sri Lankan Baptist churches and is the central point that appoints pastors to all these churches.
-All members churches of the Sangamaya are mission-oriented, responding to the spiritual and social needs of their respective communities.
+Departments

-Sri Lanka Baptist Sangamaya includes four main departments also identified as auxiliaries:
+Sri Lanka Baptist Church includes four main departments also identified as auxiliaries: